AlbertoMApps/MyDogsBreed/README.md

 10. Mockito - Main testing tool for mocking object injections and unit testing the presentation and repositories of the project.

-* What would I improve if I had more time?
+* What would I implement/improve if I had more time?

-  Probably I'd implement a swipe to refresh to call the list of images and get continuously random ones. also I'd add a caching mechanism like Room database.
+  Probably I'd implement a caching mechanism for images like a Room database.